 • Whisk mayo and milk into pumpkin and bring to a low simmer; keep warm until the pie shell comes out of the oven.

-• Immediately pour warm filling into hot pie shell.
-(Pour any excess filling into pie after 5 minutes of baking.)
-Bake pie until filling is puffed, dry-looking, and center slightly wiggles when gently shaken, about 25 minutes.
-Transfer pie to a wire rack and cool completely.
+• Bake pie until filling is puffed, dry-looking, and center slightly wiggles when gently shaken, about 25 minutes.
+Transfer pie to a wire rack; cool completely before slicing and serving.

 • Serve with whipped cream.